rd2000/PowerScriptCollection/README.md

 __Power Script Collection - WebDav File Downloader__
 Download images (jpg, png) from WebDav resource and store the images to a local directory

+---

+## Compress File to Gzip

+__Compress file to gzip file__
+Compresses a file in gizp in the same directory.
+Optionally, you can create the gzip file in a different directory.